 Visitor's question on how to deal with loneliness:

-Thank you for your heartfelt question about how to deal with loneliness.
+Thank you for your heartfelt question.
+Here are some tips from me on how to deal with loneliness.

 Let go of any judgement of yourself that loneliness is wrong.